About Me

 The county even sweetened this deal by offering a $500 retention cash bonus on July 1, 2024 and January 1, 2025.

-Whatever the merits of the complaints that Human Services workers might or might not be, it is good to see that they placed the children and elderly they serve over their own financial interests.
+Whatever the merits of the complaints that Human Services workers might or might not have, it is good to see that they placed the children and elderly they serve over their own financial interests.

 Wednesday, June 19, 2024